Admitted Transfer Student Information

 Upon admission to NDSU, your transcripts are forwarded to the Office of Registration and Records for official evaluation.
 You can expect to receive your official transfer credit information (notified via email) approximately 3-4 weeks following your admission to NDSU.
 See Transferring Credit for more details on how to determine how your credits will transfer to NDSU.

 You are encouraged to apply for financial assistance if additional funds are necessary to attend NDSU.
-To be considered for financial assistance, submit a Free Application for Federal Student Aid (FAFSA) by April 15 for fall (or at least eight weeks prior to the spring or summer term).
-Applications are available after January 1 for the following academic year.
+To be considered for financial assistance, submit a Free Application for Federal Student Aid (FAFSA) by February 1 for fall (or at least eight weeks prior to the spring or summer term).
+Applications are available after October 1 for the following academic year.
+Students starting at NDSU in the spring or summer are encouraged to complete FAFSAs for the current and future academic year.
 Complete the application at www.fafsa.gov.
 NDSU’s Institution Title IV Code is 002997.

 You can view your academic advisor and assigned registration time in your Campus Connection account.
 There are several registration options available for new transfer students including drop-in registration sessions, transfer student orientation, and registering on your own.
 We recognize that transfer students bring with them a variety of experiences; because of this, NDSU attempts to make the registration process as easy and seamless as possible.
 Learn more about registration options at http://www.ndsu.edu/studentsuccess/transfer_students/.